js302/ReStore/README.md

 - **Modern Dashboard**: Real-time statistics, backup history, and quick actions
 - **Settings Management**: Configure watch directories, backup types, storage providers, and exclusions through an intuitive interface
 - **Backup Browser**: View and manage your backup history with one-click restore
+- **CLI Integration**: Enable/disable command-line access from the settings menu
+- **Run at Startup**: Option to automatically launch ReStore when Windows starts
 - **System Tray Integration**: Minimize to tray and control the file watcher in the background
 - **Theme Support**: Light, dark, and system theme options